 STRONG FAMILY HISTORY OF BREAST CANCER?

 What breast imaging should I be having if I have a strong family history of breast cancer?
 This is a common question for many women undergoing screening mammography.
-First, we want to determine if there could be a genetic reason for the increased risk in your family.
+First, we want to determine if there could be a genetic mutation for the increased risk in your family.
 Many women think they or their family members have had genetic testing when they have not.
-The current genetic evaluation looks for many genetic mutations, not just BRCA, including PALB2, Chek2, or TP53, among others.
-There are also genetic mutations that can make you more susceptible to environmental agents or chemicals we come into contact with everyday like ATM and RAD mutations.
-Some genetic mutations associated with breast cancer will overlap with other glandular cancers including ovarian, colon, uterine, pancreatic and melanoma (yes, even some skin cancers are actually cancers of the glands of the skin like melanoma).
+The current genetic evaluation looks for many genetic mutations, including BRCA mutations, PALB2, Chek2, or TP53, among others.
+There are also genetic mutations that can make you more susceptible to environmental agents or chemicals we come into contact with every day like ATM and RAD mutations.
+Some genetic mutations associated with breast cancer will overlap with other glandular cancers including ovarian, colon, uterine, pancreatic, and melanoma (yes, even some skin cancers are actually cancers of the glands of the skin like melanoma).
 It is important to know your family history for three generations on both sides of the family.
-If you think there is a trend towards any of these types of cancer, you should talk to your doctor or radiologist regarding.
+If you think there is a trend towards any of these types of cancer, you should talk to your doctor or radiologist.

 If you are concerned about the possibility of discovering a genetic mutation because of discriminatory reasons, you are able by law to access this information yourself at an affordable low cost with experienced genetic counselors.
-Companies like Invitae, Color or Myriad genetics are FDA approved, give access to any woman over 21 for genetic evaluation and are convenient and reputable.
+Companies like Invitae, Color, or Myriad genetics are FDA approved, give access to any woman over 21 for genetic evaluation, and are convenient and reputable.
 Your insurance carrier may cover genetic testing as well and usually requests the same vetted family history to ensure appropriateness.
-This process will involve the referring physician or genetic counselor (such as through Rocky Mountain Cancer Center) and your insurance company preauthorizing your testing.
+This process will involve the referring physician or genetic counselor and your insurance company preauthorizing testing.
 If you are declined by your insurance company for testing, don’t think that means you can’t access it.
 It only means that you do not meet their threshold criteria.
 We recommend that you re-consult with your referring clinician or radiologist to ensure there is sufficient evidence to warrant this investigation.
-If you and your physician feel it is warranted, then you can still pay out of pocket at a cost of $250 for breast cancer-related testing.
+If you and your physician feel it is warranted, then you can still pay out of pocket at a cost of $250 for breast cancer gene testing.
 Note that some companies such as “23 and me” are not genetic companies, they are not considered comprehensive and have not undergone the same arduous processes that those approved by the FDA have for human subjects testing.

-At the Women’s Imaging Center, we use different imaging tools depending on these scenarios using risk stratification.
-For a patient deemed at higher hereditary risk at a young age, we will start imaging earlier using a combination of ultrasound, MRI or mammography.
+At The Women’s Imaging Center, we use different imaging tools depending on these scenarios using risk stratification.
+For a patient deemed at higher genetic risk for breast cancer at a young age, we will start imaging earlier using a combination of breast ultrasound, breast and body MRI, or mammography.
 The tools are not used at the same time, to spread out the ability to find cancer across the year instead of imaging once a year only.
 Women with more aggressive breast cancers often develop cancer over a short duration such as months instead of years.
-In younger women we may elect to use less mammography as we know some patients (especially some with genetic predisposition) are at increased risk of malignancy.
+In younger women, we may elect to use less mammography as we know some patients (especially some with genetic predisposition) are at increased risk of malignancy.
 Women with the highest risk including BRCA mutation may start MRI at age 25 but not mammography until age 30.
-Because younger women typically have dense tissue, ultrasound may be needed to compliment a dense mammogram in many women regardless of family history.
-If an older patient with a strong family history has dense tissue (which we believe may be the risk for her family’s post-menoapusal breast cancer), we may add ultrasound on a yearly basis with the annual mammograms or alternate the exams.
-If this patient develops breast cancer, she is most likely to develop a slower growing breast cancer.
+Because younger women typically have dense tissue, ultrasound may be needed to complement a dense mammogram in many women regardless of family history.
+If an older patient with a strong family history has dense tissue (which we believe may be the risk for her family’s post-menopausal breast cancer), we may add ultrasound on a yearly basis with the annual mammograms or alternate the exams.
+If this patient develops breast cancer, she is most likely to develop slower-growing breast cancer.